leemengtw/cat-recognition-train/README.md

 pyenv local py3.6-ml-app
 ```

-Install libraries for training models and visualization.
+Install dependencies for training models and visualization.
 We will train our models using TensorFlow on jupyter notebook.
 ```commandline
 pip install numpy tensorflow jupyter scipy pillow matplotlib seaborn jupyter_contrib_nbextensions ipywidgets
 ```

 ## Train a Convoluational Neural Network

-In this part, we will train a CNN to classify cats' images from dogs' image
+In this part, we will use [TensorFlow](https://github.com/tensorflow/tensorflow) to train a CNN to classify cats' images from dogs' image
 using Kaggle dataset [Dogs vs. Cats](https://www.kaggle.com/c/dogs-vs-cats/data).
 We will do the following things:
 - Load, resize and normalize the images
 - Create training/valid set
 - Train a CNN model
 - Serialize the model for later deployment

-All steps described above will be included in the notebook [cat_recognizer](cat_recognizer.ipynb).
+All steps described above will be included in the jupyter notebook [cat_recognizer](cat_recognizer.ipynb).
 If you want to execute the code in the notebook, install all the extra dependencies.

 ```commandline
 jupyter nbextension enable --py widgetsnbextension
 ```

-Start a jupyter server.
+Start a jupyter server:

 ```commandline
 jupyter notebook
 ```